-Director induction and professional development processes are incorporated into the Board program.
+Director induction and professional development processes are incorporated into the Board program and are periodically reviewed to determine whether there is a need for directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
 Directors are encouraged, and are given the opportunity, to broaden their knowledge of the Group's business by visiting offices in different locations and to remain abreast of developments impacting the business.

-During the Reporting Period, all non-executive directors conducted a safety-awareness visit to at least one of the Group's project sites and in total, 10 such non-executive director visits took place during the Reporting Period.
-Non-executive directors visited project sites in Australia, Canada, Norway, the United Kingdom and the United States.
-In addition, the CEO visited a total of 11 project sites in Australia, Canada, China, Kazakhstan, Norway, Turkey and the United States during the Reporting Period.
+During the Reporting Period, all non-executive directors conducted a safety-awareness visit to at least one of the Group's project sites and in total, seven such non-executive director visits took place during the Reporting Period.
+Non-executive directors visited project sites in Australia, Bahrain, Germany, The Netherlands and the United States.
+In addition, the CEO visited a total of 10 project sites in Australia, Canada, Mongolia, Morocco, Oman and the United States during the Reporting Period.